keatmin/golang-learning/gowtests/README.md

 // Send statement
 resultChannel <- result{u, wc(u)}
 ```
-3. To receive, channel on the right and receiever on the left
+3. To receive, channel on the right and receiver on the left
 ```go
 // Receive expression
 r := <-resultChannel